Razzlegames/KotlinTraining/src/main/java/kotlintraining/coroutines/README.md

      - Tasks are actually queued up and ran in a non-deterministic sequence from a "work" queue for running on the same `JVM` `Thread`
    - You can easily change this to be truly multi threaded.

  - These "light weight threads" are scoped within a `CoroutineScope` which will manage the lifetime of the coroutine.

+## What's the difference between Threads and Coroutines?
+- Threads are much heavier on resources
+- Applications can easily have many coroutines with little performance impact
+- Many coroutines can exist within the same thread, asynchronously and without blocking.

 ## How to use Coroutines